sergiotaborda/lense-lang-docs/docs/content/arrays.md

 #Arrays

 In other languages arrays are normally [primitive types](glossary.html#primtiveTypes) or at least [fundamental types](glossary.html#fundamentalTypes).
-In Lense arrays are simply objects of the ``Array`` class.
-This class belongs to the Collections API and receive no special handling by the language or the compiler.
-The Collections API is a set of common object structures like hash table and linked list implemented in coherent framework.
+In Lense, arrays are simply objects of the ``Array`` class.
+This class belongs to the Collections API and receives no special handling by the language or the compiler.
+The Collections API is a set of common object structures like hash tables and linked lists implemented in a coherent framework.

 This means you create arrays as you would any other class (i.e invoking the constructor).
 There is no ``new someArray[2]`` sintax for array definition.
 Arrays in Lense are the default implementation of the ``EditableSequence`` interface that behave like arrays in other languages.
-They have fixed length and values can be edited, but must be pre-initialized.
+They have fixed length and values can be edited.However , becasue Lense has no null, arrays always have to be pre-initialized.

 #Inicialization

-Because Lense does not have the concept of ``null`` all arrays must be inicialized correctly to a specified value.
+Because Lense does not have the concept of ``null`` all arrays must be inicialized correctly with a specified value.
 There are no default values.
 If you cannot determine the initialization values you will be better using a ``List``( or any other ``ResizableSequence`` like ``LinkedList``) that allows you to start with zero elements in que collection and add the elements as you go.
 When you use ``Array`` you need to supply the elements at creation time.
 The easiest way to do this is with a literal:

 ~~~~brush: lense
     val numbers : Array<Natural> = [1, 2, 3 , 4 , 5];